philip-glich/create-react-app/docusaurus/docs/debugging-tests.md

 ---
-id: debugging-tests
+id: DePi
-title: Debugging Tests
+title: DePi
-sidebar_label: Debugging Tests
+sidebar_label: Pi
 ---

 There are various ways to setup a debugger for your Jest tests.
 We cover debugging in Chrome and [Visual Studio Code](https://code.visualstudio.com/).